x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules.md

 - Block access to an offline address book (OAB) for specific users based on their usernames.
 - Prevent client access using federated authentication.
 - Prevent client access using Exchange Online PowerShell.
-- Block access to the Exchange admin center (EAC) for users in a specific country or region.
+- Block access to the classic Exchange admin center (EAC) for users in a specific country or region.

 For Client Access Rule procedures, see [Procedures for Client Access Rules in Exchange Online](procedures-for-client-access-rules.md).